What We Analyze

 A snapshot of your entire household - total value, number of positions, Health Score (0–100), and cash drag percentage.
 Across every account, every holding.

-Interactive charts show your current asset allocation and geographic distribution at a glance.
-Not a single pie chart — a complete picture.
+Interactive charts.
+Asset allocation, geography, concentration.
+Not a single pie chart - a complete picture.

-Your Health Score is a precise measurement across every dimension — alignment, fees, diversity — weighted by how much each gap actually costs you.
+Your Health Score isn't a guess.
+It's weighted - alignment, fees, diversity - by how much each gap actually costs you in dollars.

 Portfolio Overview Live